-If you are facing problems and wondering how to get help in Windows 10, then this post lists some built-in support options, as well as Help Desk, Support or Community forums and websites options, where you can get help.
+If you are facing problems and wondering how to get help in Windows 11/10, then this post lists some built-in support options, as well as Help Desk, Support or Community forums, and website options, where you can get help.
 Take a look at these options & resources.

 While you could download Windows Help Program WinHlp32.exe for Windows 8.1, Microsoft has decided to move most of Windows 10 Help online.
 So if you have any application open and you press F1 or Fn+F1, the local help may not be available.
 Here are the help options available to you in Windows 10: